rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 There are modern theories that insist Isaiah was written by multiple authors across several centuries.
-For example, the so-called *deutero-Isaiah* (*second* Isaiah) theory holds that Isaiah 1-39 was written separately from Isaiah 40-66, and there's even a *Trito-Isaiah* theory suggesting that Isaiah 56-66 is from a 3rd author.
+For example, the so-called *deutero-Isaiah* (*second* Isaiah) theory holds that Isaiah 1-39 was written separately from Isaiah 40-66, and there's even a *trito-Isaiah* theory suggesting that Isaiah 56-66 is from a 3rd author.

 Importantly, there's no evidence for multiple authorship and this is entirely a modern speculation based on "textual criticism", which is to suggest that there's a different writing style in these sections.